tweag/cardano-conformance-testing-of-consensus/docs/design.md

 ## Milestones

-### Milestone 1 - Run Point Schedules and Property tests for the OG implementation
+### Milestone 1 - Run Point Schedules and Property Tests for `cardano-node`

-Develop an MVP along the following lines:

-1. Build a test binary using a hardcoded point schedule.
-    - Alternatively, have the point schedule as input at this point so that we can do shrinking.
+#### Goal

+The goal of milestone 1 is to de-risk the project implementation.
+We will provide an extremely bare-bones minimum viable product (MVP) which illustrates that the major engineering hurdles can be solved.

+To that end, we will deliver an executable which can perform black-box test (a fork of) `cardano-node` against a single point schedule.

+The test executable will communicate with `cardano-node` over network sockets, and will not use any specialized knowledge of the internals of `cardano-node`.
+As a possible exception, we will assume that we can run `cardano-node` over `TestBlock`s.
+This might require a fork.

+#### Plan

+1. The user obtains a point schedule from somewhere (generating these is part of Milestone <TODO>)
+2. The user invokes our test binary, passing in the point schedule as an argument.
-1. Test binary starts a server and outputs a topology file matching the point schedule.
+3. The test binary starts up the simulated peers, and returns a topology file.
-1. Client loads the topology file to connect to our server.
-1. Client signals setup completion to start the test.
+4. The user starts `cardano-node` with the given topology file.
+5. `cardano-node` connects to our simulated peers
-     - Alternatively, once all the peers have been connected to (or other network condition is fulfilled, e.g. a single request message), the test starts automatically.
+6. Once all of the peers have been connected to, the point schedule begins running
-1. Server runs the point schedule, and starts simulating the prescribed peers.
-1. Client behaves as normal.
-1. Client sends final state back to server.
-1. Server checks whether client chose the correct chain.
-    - Yes: Success!
-    - No: Shrink, rinse and repeat.
+7. After the point schedule has finished, we **SOME HOW** observe the final state of `cardano-node`

+   To accomplish this, can we create a new peer, who connects to the NUT, and asks to be caught up?
+8. The server will exit with a return code corresponding to whether or not `cardano-node` ended in the correct state.

 ### Milestone 2 - Generation of point schedules